godatadriven/godatadriven-blog/content/sparkr-just-got-better.md

 ```
 #### Classification Example

-By turning the family parameter from "gaussian" to "binomial" we turn the linear regression into a logistic regression.
+By turning the family parameter from "gaussian" to "binomial", we turn the linear regression into a logistic regression.

 ```
 df <- data.frame(a = c(1,1,1,0,0,0), b = c(6,7,8,1,2,3))